-In addition to the audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework that, consistent with the requirements of the IESBA Code, and Article 17 of EU 537/2014, where applicable, includes consideration of the threats to independence created by involvement of professionals over a long period of time on an audit and a safeguards framework to address such threats.
+In addition to the audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework that, consistent with the requirements of the IESBA Code and Article 17 of 537/2014, includes consideration of the threats to independence created by involvement of professionals over a long period of time on an audit and a safeguards framework to address such threats.

-We employ tools to effectively monitor compliance with internal rotation.
-There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and our PPD.
+We employ tools to effectively monitor compliance with internal rotation and requirements for audit partners and other professionals who have had long association with the audit client as well as gradual rotation.
+There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.